yvonnendutaw/Africanshortstories/README.md

 These will have different stories on each page.
 The website will also have different font-families, different backgrounds etc It is merely just a front end application.
-Finally done with the [African Short Stories Website](http://african-short-stories-yvonne.bitballoon.com/)
+So the [African Short Stories Website](http://african-short-stories-yvonne.bitballoon.com/) is complete.